 The purpose of this page is to provide a comprehensive guide to understanding Tarot card meanings.
 This Tarot guide will be completely free of charge and available to all.
 I am not hiding anything in a book or paid webinar.
 It is all going to be available on this website, free for everyone to use at their convenience.

-My goal is for you to under Tarot card meanings at their deepest, symbol level so that your intuition has a solid foundation for your own Tarot practice.
+My goal is for you to under Tarot card meanings at their deepest, symbolic level so that your intuition has a solid foundation for your own Tarot practice.

 Without symbolism, your intuition is empty.
 Without intuition, symbolism is blind.